 How can you give the people in your life the care, love, and attention they need if you are not taking it from a place full of care, love, and attention from within yourself?

 I had to learn this lesson the hard way.
 Always stretching myself thin in this department, I felt obligated to give advice and time to people when I myself was drained and empty.
 The result of this was the attention that I was giving others was not full.
-It was almost, dare I say…fake.
+It was actually a little fake.
 My concern for others was coming from a place of duty and habit and not from a place of love and compassion.
 I mean how could it be any different when I did not take time for myself?

-Allowing yourself the time and energy to focus on yourself will allow you to recognize when you need to be there for others and when you need to sit this one out.
+Allowing yourself the time and energy to focus on yourself will help you to recognize when you need to be there for others and when you need to sit this one out.
 You will be better prepared to deal with the needs of those that matter.
 This will improve all of your relationships especially the one you have with yourself.

 After all, how can you fill another’s cup from yours when your cup is empty?

 People pleasers are notorious for harboring resentment and passive aggressiveness.
 Seriously, how could they not?

 You may think, that people should know you’re overwhelmed.
 They shouldn’t ask you for so much help or overload you with their problems.
-To that, I say yes, people should be more mindful of the burdens they may be placed on others.
+To that, I say yes, people should be more mindful of the burdens they may place on others.